ral-facilities/datagateway-api/README.md

 ## Endpoints

-The logic for each endpoint is within `/src/resources`.
-They are split into entities, non_entities and table_endpoints.
+The logic for each endpoint is within `/src/resources` - they're split into entities and non_entities.

 The entities package contains `entity_map` which maps entity names to their field name used in backend-specific code.
 The Database